MyScript/myscript-math-web/README.md

 ## Share your feedback

-Made a cool app with myscript-common-element?
+Made a cool app with myscript-math-web?
 We would love to hear about you!
 We’re planning to showcase apps using it so let us know by sending a quick mail to [myapp@myscript.com](mailto://myapp@myscript.com)